frequency-chain/frequency/designdocs/capacity.md

 ```

 **Implementation of how to Replenish** <a id='replenish'></a>
 Replenishable means that all Capacity is replenished after a fixed period called an Epoch Period.
 An Epoch Period is composed of a set number of blocks.
 In the example below, the Epoch Period is three blocks.
 The initial Epoch Period will be around 100 blocks.
-This Epoch Period can be modified through governance.
+This Epoch Period may be modified through governance.

+To support scaling, Capacity is replenished lazily for each Capacity Target.
+When the Target attempts to post a message, their remaining capacity and last_replenished_epoch is checked.
+If they are out of capacity _and_ their last_replenished_epoch is less than the current epoch, then the Target's capacity is automatically replenished to their total allowed, minus the amount needed for the current transaction.
+The last_replenished_epoch is then set to the current epoch.

+Consumers of Capacity may choose a strategy for posting transactions:
+1. Query capacity remaining before posting any capacity-based transaction to ensure transactions never fail
+2. Occasionally query, cache and track epoch info and capacity usage off-chain for faster transaction submission, at the risk of some transactions failing due to being out of sync

 ![https://user-images.githubusercontent.com/3433442/189949840-cafc3b2f-5af7-4a65-8610-81dbe42a69ce.png](https://user-images.githubusercontent.com/3433442/189949840-cafc3b2f-5af7-4a65-8610-81dbe42a69ce.png)